Vince Evans: Move to the USFL

 Evans balked at the idea of sharing the starting role with Bears quarterback McMahon and turned down an offer to remain with the Bears.
 Instead, he jumped to the USFL.
-He signed a contract that was reported in the area of five million a year to sign with the Chicago Blitz, making Evans one of the highest paid quarterbacks in the league at the time.
+He signed a contract that was reported in the area of five million over four years to sign with the Chicago Blitz, making Evans one of the highest paid quarterbacks in the league at the time.
 Evans was signed by the new team owners as the previous ownership group sold their interest to buy the new franchise in Arizona.
 In doing so, they took the Blitz head coach, George Allen and the starting quarterback Greg Landry with them.
 New ownership named Marv Levy as the head coach and signed Evans as their starting quarterback.

 Evans played only one season for the Blitz.
 In that season, he completed 200 passes on 411 attempts in the wide-open offense that featured running back Tim Spencer and former Notre Dame star Kris Haines at receiver.
 Evans threw more interceptions (22) than he did touchdowns (14).
 The Blitz finished 5–13 and in fifth place.
 The next season, with the Blitz folded, Evans joined the Denver Gold.
 Again, he threw more interceptions than he did touchdowns.
 He split time with Bob Gagliano but the Gold finished with an 11–7 record.
 After that 1985 season, the USFL made their ill-fated decision to abandon spring football and try and play in the fall.
 Because of this, Evans did not play football in 1986.
 During this time, Evans sued the former ownership of the Blitz.
 Evans claimed he was owed money from arbitration that was never paid.